wealthledger/docu/README.md

     Transaction }|--o| Account : AccountId
     Transaction }|--o| Instrument : TriggeringInstrumentId
     Transaction {
-        int Id PK
+        uuid Id PK
         enum Type "Transaction type"
         enum Status "Status of the transaction"
         bool IsReversal "Cancellation/reversal indicator"
-        date TransactionDate "Date of the transaction - i.e. trade date" int AccountId "The account where the transaction occurred in, can be the customer" int(null) TriggeringContractId "The contract - account or instrument - that caused the transaction" string(null) ExtRef "The banks identification of the transaction" string(null) ExtLinkRef "The banks reference to a linked transaction" string(null) Description "Description of the transaction - usually as delivered by the bank"
+        date TransactionDate "Date of the transaction - i.e. trade date" uuid AccountId "The account where the transaction occurred in, can be the customer" uuid(null) TriggeringContractId "The contract - account or instrument - that caused the transaction" string(null) ExtRef "The banks identification of the transaction" string(null) ExtLinkRef "The banks reference to a linked transaction" string(null) Description "Description of the transaction - usually as delivered by the bank"